top of page

 It is hard to identify caffeine intolerance since the symptoms can overlap with many other health conditions.
 However, if you feel like you are, you may want to cut back on the quantity and frequency.
 Also, observe if your symptoms improve.

-You may want to reduce your caffeine intake to less than 200mg or stop it depending on your level of tolerance.
+Try to reduce your caffeine intake to less than 200mg or stop it, depending on your level of tolerance.

 Side effects of coffee: